Simple and fresh and fair from winter’s close emerging,

 Medicinally, dandelions have had many uses through the ages.
 They were known to the Greeks and Romans, and were believed to remove toxins from the body, probably because they function as a diuretic.
 By the rather forthright Middle Ages, the dandelion had acquired a second name, and was also affectionately known as “piss-a-bed,” probably for that reason, and as a result of accidents when a cup of “dandelion tea” was taken too close to bedtime.
 Over hundreds of years, it’s been used by one culture or another to treat just about every condition known to man, from constipation to diarrhea, from blindness to cancer.
 I make no judgment on its efficacy for any of them.

-Current research on the lowly dandelion shows promise in the form of using its milky sap as a source for rubber (the Germans looked into, and used it, during WWII), and also for dandelion roots as a viable source for ethanol production.
+Current research on the lowly dandelion shows promise in the form of using its milky sap as a source for rubber (the Germans looked into this, and used it during WWII), and also for dandelion roots as a viable source for ethanol production.
 I guess time will tell on both of those matters.

 For me, the dandelion has one supremely important function, and it’s this: